PaperPrototype/Intro-Coding-and-Computers/08 - Stack + Heap/Lecture/english.md

         ret
 ```

-When you call/use a function, it's variables and instructions get pushed to the stack, and once the function is done, it's instructions and variables get taken off of the stack!
+When you call/use a function, it's variables and instructions get "pushed" onto the stack, and once the function is done, it's instructions and variables get "popped" off of the stack!

 ```c
 int add(int a, int b) {